 On the hill of Udong the probably biggest and most important ceremony of Meak Bochea takes place every year in cambodia, when hundreds of monks and government officials gather and perform the rituals of Meak Bochea.
 These are the same ceremonies as described above, but of special importance.

 Udong (or Oudong) – the former capital of Cambodia – is located about 28 miles north of today’s capital Phnom Penh.
 The hill with the same name, 110 metres high, has been a holy place since the 7th century.
 In recent years, Oudong has become even more important.
 The reason: In one of the stupas – by far the most magnificent stupa – there are relics of Buddha.
 Some sources say it is his ash, others report an eyebrow hair, tooth fragments and bones.
-The photo here was taken by my girlfriend Plony <3
+The photo here was taken by my very best friend Plony <3

 I wish you a wonderful time in Cambodia and I am happy if my blog helps you to plan your trip.
 Please write me if you are interested in any other topics that may not be available here at Visit Angkor.